-March 1, 2018
+May 18, 2018

-Dear Senator:
+Dear Representative:

-The Center for Responsible Lending, the National Community Reinvestment Coalition, and the National Consumer Law Center write to express our serious concerns with S. 2155, the "Economic Growth, Regulatory Relief, and Consumer Protection Act," and urge you to oppose this harmful legislation.
-This bill contains destructive policies that roll back or eliminate essential protections that the Dodd-Frank Wall Street Reform and Consumer Protection (Dodd-Frank) Act put in place after unchecked reckless lending nearly destroyed the US economy.
-Although this bill seeks to protect smaller lenders while maintaining access to credit, it does not create a meaningful set of new protections for consumers from predatory and deceptive lender practices.
-Even though there are several dangerous provisions throughout this bill, we limit our letter to address concerns in Title I of this legislation.
-We oppose this legislation in its current form, and if our concerns2 are not remedied, we will continue to oppose the bill.
+The undersigned organizations write to express our opposition to S. 2155, the so-called "Economic Growth, Regulatory Relief, and Consumer Protection Act," and urge you to oppose this harmful legislation.
+As you know, S. 2155 passed in the Senate on March 14th.
+The bill already contains destructive policies that roll back or eliminate essential protections put in place by the Dodd-Frank Wall Street Reform and Consumer Protection (Dodd-Frank) Act after unchecked reckless lending nearly destroyed the US economy.
+Although this bill seeks to protect smaller lenders while maintaining access to credit, it contains significant, harmful provisions that do not relate to small institutions and does not create a meaningful set of new protections for consumers from predatory and deceptive lender practices.
+Furthermore, this bill ultimately harms small and community banks.
+While there are dangerous provisions throughout this bill, we primarily limit our letter to address concerns in Title I of this legislation.
+We oppose this legislation in its current form and are very concerned about additional changes that would make the bill even more dangerous for consumers.
+If our concerns are not remedied, we will continue to oppose the bill.

 Contrary to its stated purpose, the bill would re-expose consumers, investors, and the public to a host of risky and abusive financial practices, including many of the practices that contributed to the last recession and foreclosure crisis.
 Some sections of this bill would exempt a wide range of mortgages from the Consumer Financial Protection Bureau's (CFPB) Qualified Mortgage (QM) rule and other consumer protections.
 This is particularly disturbing, as the QM rule and Ability-to-Repay standard addressed the frontline abuses that led up to the 2008 financial crisis.
 These rules defined bright line standards to move the market away from high-risk, unsustainable loans and ensure borrowers have an ability to repay the loans they receive.
 Irresponsible mortgage lending that ignored borrowers' ability to repay their loans resulted in a foreclosure tsunami that disproportionately impacted communities of color-eviscerating a generation of wealth building.
-QM and Ability-to-Repay promote product features that have helped reorient the housing market back toward safe, sustainable lending for all borrowers, lenders, and investors alike.3 This bill contains several problematic provisions that weaken the Ability-to-Repay standard and other key consumer protections:
+QM and Ability-to-Repay promote product features that have helped reorient the housing market back toward safe, sustainable lending for all borrowers, lenders, and investors alike.
+This bill contains several problematic provisions that weaken the Ability-to-Repay standard and other key consumer protections:

-- The bill exempts manufactured-home retailers and their employees from anti-steering protections that apply to other mortgage originators (loan officers and mortgage brokers), with illusory, substitute protections (Section 107); - Instead of exempting truly small financial institutions that hold loans in portfolio from the QM rule, it expands the exemption to institutions holding up to \$10 billion in assets (Section 101); - It exempts 85% of depositories from Home Mortgage Disclosure Act (HMDA) reporting requirements, dramatically expanding an existing CFPB rule that exempts lenders making very few mortgages from HMDA reporting requirements (Section 104); - The bill expands an exemption that allows lenders to avoid escrowing taxes and insurance for many higher-cost, higher-risk loans (Section 109);
+- The bill exempts manufactured-home retailers and their employees from anti-steering protections that apply to other mortgage originators (loan officers and mortgage brokers), with illusory, substitute protections (Section 107); - Instead of exempting truly small financial institutions that hold loans in portfolio from the QM rule, it expands the exemption to institutions holding up to \$10 billion in assets (Section 101);